andygrunwald/your-connection-deserves-a-name/oracle/python/README.md

 # your _Oracle_ connection deserves a name: Python edition

-An example on how to assign a name to a [Oracle Database](https://www.oracle.com/de/database/technologies/appdev/xe.html) connection in Python.
+An example of assigning a name to a [Oracle Database](https://www.oracle.com/de/database/technologies/appdev/xe.html) connection in Python.

 ## Get it running